aws-cloudformation/cfn-lint/docs/getting_started/rules.md

   OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 """
-from cfnlint import CloudFormationLintRule from cfnlint import RuleMatch
+from cfnlint.rules import CloudFormationLintRule from cfnlint.rules import RuleMatch

 class MyNewRule(CloudFormationLintRule):